 “But I’m still only in my Junior year,” he says, “I have a lot more time before I even think about college.
 I have to focus on my studies in school right now – I still struggle with the English language, and I have to get better to improve my overall academic performance.”

-With each passing year, Bhamara is moving one step closer to becoming a top Asian talent.
-He is moving one step closer to his dream of being the first Indian to play NCAA D1 hoops, and of course, to fulfilling the dream of every young basketball player to play in the NBA.
+With each passing year, Satnam Singh Bhamara is moving one step closer to becoming a top Asian talent.
+He is moving one step closer to his dream of being the first Indian to play NCAA D1 hoops, and of course, to fulfill the dream of every young basketball player to play in the NBA.
 There is still a long way to go before Bhamara – still a raw talent – can be determined to be good enough for the world’s top leagues.
 But most importantly to the youngster, he is one step closer to becoming the kind of player that India’s basketball future can be built around.

 “I have to improve as much as I possibly can,” he says, “So I can keep coming back and playing for India!”